aratakileo/night-skipper-plugin/README.md

   reset-phantom-statistic: true  # Treats everyone online as if they have slept in the last 3 days after the night is skipped (check out /gamerule doInsomnia on 1.15+)
   send-skip-suggestion: true     # Works only if `feature.command.now-vote` is enabled

-condition:            # if condition is true, then night or thunderstorm will skipped
+condition:            # if condition is true, then night or thunderstorm will skipp
   vote:
     op: '>='          # one of operators `>=`, `<=`, `==`, `!=`, `>`, `<`
     lvalue: voted     # variable `voted` - online players who voted